gkjohnson/three-bvh-csg/README.md

 _extends THREE.MeshPhongMaterial_

 A material with the same interface as `THREE.MeshPhongMaterial`.
-It's used to add a grid on the mesh, created by the method `csgGridShaderMixin` passing a shader.
+It adds a stylized grid on the mesh for more easily visualizing mesh topology and measurements.

 ### .enableGrid

 ```js
 enableGrid = true : Boolean
 ```

 Sets the visibility of the grid on the mesh.
-The default is true.

 ## Helpers